zizzle6717/shoes-app/README.md

 Swagger documentation can be found by visiting `http://localhost:7000/docs/`.
 Replace with the port from you local environment variables.

 ## Test Coverage
+Run all tests with `npm run test`.
+Also run unit tests only with `npm run test:unit` or integration tests only with `npm run test:integ`.
-Coverage can be found by visiting `http://localhost:7000/coverage/`
+Coverage can then be found by visiting `http://localhost:7000/coverage/`

 ## Healthcheck endpoint
 Use this endpoint to check that the service is running `http://localhost:7000/_healthz`